 Campanario and its visitors continually supply these three schools and others with much needed material: everything from maps to construction paper to chalk and notebooks.
 Our most significant contribution has been to initiate and create rural libraries in these three schools for the children and their communities.
 In addition, donations of many other books have gone to schools in the communities of Sierpe and Palmar Norte.

 We're now targeting reference books, perhaps even a children's encyclopedia and novels for the older students for all three schools.
+Remember, in these fairly remote areas, we still use books, as computers and internet connections are scarce.
 All book donations are most welcome, complete with large zippered plastic bags to take the books home!
 Books should be in Spanish and appropriate for school children.

 Additionally, students and teachers at Campanario periodically visit the schools to give talks about some area of interest, such as the benefits of bats, the protection of the beaches for turtle nesting, the need for recycling, and the continuing need for conservation of the forests.
 And, with your help, we will continue to add to the libraries.